 Very trendy (wanky) if that’s your thing, it’s got a laid back vibe and looks great.
 Located at the bottom of Leeson Street.

-Fresh from a makeover (lick of paint & new beermats) the Barge is synonymous with outdoor drinking in Dublin.
+Fresh from a makeover (lick of paint & new beermats) the Barge is synonymous with outdoor drinking and is one of the best things to do in Dublin.
 As soon as there’s a hint of sun, it’s an obvious port of call.
 Not really a beer garden though, it’s more of a “let’s stand beside the canal” thing.
 Top tip* Buy your cans in the Mace down the road and just use the pub jax for a piss.

 The Bernard Shaw